SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

             --8<-- "s5_continuous_integration/exercise_files/dataset.py"
             ```

-    2. Then lets create a function that can report basic statistics such as the number of training samples, number of
+    2. Then let's create a function that can report basic statistics such as the number of training samples, the number
-        test samples, a distribution of the classes in the dataset.
-This function should be called `calculate`
+        of test samples and generate figures of sample images in the dataset and distribution of the classes in the
-        and should take the dataset as input.
+        dataset.
+This function should be called `dataset_statistics` and should take a path to the dataset as input.

         ??? success "Solution"